img

 What does Flannel Fabric Consist of?

-The flannel fabric consists of wool, blended fiber, and synthetic polyester fiber.
+The flannel fabric comprises wool, blended fiber, and synthetic polyester fiber.
 The napping technique provides flannel with a fuzzy texture.
 To raise the fine fibers, this woven fabric seems to have brushed.
 Sometimes, plaid patterns tend to be associated with flannel to provide them with a solid and printed color variety.
 The flannel fabric has a density of pile on the upper surface area with raw mixed wool yarn as the raw material.

 How Enriched was Flannel’s History?